 Time Out Market Lisbon

 Time Out Market is Lisbon’s largest food hall where an impressive amount of local restaurants, bakeries and other food businesses have congregated to showcase their offerings in one place.
 There is so much choice here it’s hard to decide!
 You can choose from more casual take away offerings or sit down restaurants options.
-See here for full list of options.
+Click here for the full list of options.

 O Surf n’ Turf

-This restaurant is a sit down restaurant located in the Timeout Market.
+O Surf & Turf is a sit down restaurant located in the Timeout Market.
 It specialises in meat and fish dishes, what makes this restaurant so great is that the seated bar surrounds the kitchen so you can watch the chefs prepare your food, which was delicious and full of flavour.

 If you are looking for a decent brunch spot in an Instagram worthy setting, Basilico is your place.
 We came across this place accidentally while wandering around and it looked too inviting to not sit down.
 The menu has a great selection of fruit smoothies, acai bowls, pancakes, fruit bowls as well as eggs Benny options.